Neeraj123Singh/ConfrenceBox/README.md

 7- acl - We will use acl model to Authorize the routes( With Acl we can have as many roles as we can .
 Add provide each role the configuration of the api's that it can access)

+Scope of the Project
+1. User Authenctication and Authorization
+2. Change Password via otp and Url on mail
+3. Create Confrence and Register
+4. Vote Other USers
+5. Run Email Campaigns to generate Votes for a confrence

 Steps to initialize the project